The Employment Law Review: Denmark

 Transfer of business

-The legal rights of employees in connection with a business transfer are governed by the Transfer of Undertakings Act (which implemented the EU Acquired Rights Directives).
+The legal rights of employees in connection with a business transfer are governed by the Transfer of Undertakings Act (which implemented Council Directive 2001/23/EC on the approximation of the laws of the Member States relating to the safeguarding of employees' rights in the event of transfers of undertakings, businesses or parts of undertakings or businesses (the Acquired Rights Directive)).

 In the event of a business transfer covered by the Transfer of Undertakings Act, the transferee will automatically assume the employment rights and obligations of the transferor in relation to the employees who are employed on the date of the takeover.